zizhGuo/zizhGuo.github.io/_posts/2021-05-21-Taobao_Behavior_Analysis_Model_2.markdown

 #### 2. Activation

 The Activation evaluates the Ecommerce's ability to provide users with the "Aha moment".
-It overlaps the concept with the acquisition a little, but the difference is that the activation focuses on micro-conversion part whereas users are having enjoyable and solid experience in individual part of product process.
+It overlaps the concept with the acquisition a little, but the difference is that the activation focuses on the micro-conversion part whereas users are having enjoyable and solid experiences in the individual part of the product process.

 ###### Daily Active behaviors distribution